 Niagara Falls, Ontario, on the Canadian side (Niagara Falls, N.Y., is on the U.S. side) has been historically known as a honeymoon destination, attracting millions of newlyweds or just plain passionate couples each year.

-In the 2000s, Niagara Falls upped its game with the addition of a shiny new casino resort, which in turn brought finer restaurants and shops, as well as big-name stage acts.
-These days, Niagara Falls is especially alluring to families, with hotels, restaurants, and attractions all geared toward this demographic.
+In the 2000s, Niagara Falls saw the addition of a new casino resort, which in turn brought more hotels, finer restaurants, shops, and child-friendly attractions as well as big-name stage acts.

-There are two main tourist areas: Fallsview at the mouth of Canada's Horseshoe Falls and Clifton Hill about a mile away.
-The two are connected by a promenade that runs along the brink of the Niagara Gorge, but both are gimmicky, neon-filled, and charmless.
-Clifton...
-Hill has tourist shops, a mini-putt, haunted house, Ferris wheel, more than one water park, and other ways to empty your wallet.
+There are two main kitschy tourist areas: Fallsview at the mouth of Canada's Horseshoe Falls and Clifton Hill about a mile away.
+The two are connected by a promenade that runs along the brink of the Niagara Gorge, featuring tourist stores, a mini-putt, haunted house, Ferris wheel, and more than one water park.

-That said, the falls themselves are spectacular to behold, and the Hornblower Boat Cruise brings you right into the spray, so you get a sense of the water's intense power.
+While the promenade is geared towards more garish attractions, the falls themselves are a natural wonder and the Hornblower Boat Cruise brings visitors right into the spray to get a sense of the water's intense power.

 06 of 11